 An issuer must comply with OIC regulatory requirements and OIC will provide regulatory review of dental insurance issuers and dental plans.
 The Exchange will determine if the issuer satisfies the Exchange-based certification criteria.
-Once the Board issues QDP certifications, the Exchange will inform an issuer of the decision.

 An issuer must enter into a Participation Agreement with the Exchange before offering QDPs through the Exchange.
 The Participation Agreement requires issuers to adhere to the stand-alone dental plan certification criteria described in this Guidance.
 The Exchange, in addition to the Legislature and OIC, reserves discretion to modify and amend the terms and conditions of current QDP certification criteria and how they may be applied in the certification or decertification process, consistent with current laws and rules, at any time, including after the execution of issuer Participation Agreements.